-If the weather cooperates, water games can be a great addition to field day activities.
-Check out these tips for successfully bringing some water games and challenges to your school’s field day activity list.
+If the weather cooperates, water games are a great addition to field day activities.
+Check out these ideas for bringing water games and challenges to your school’s field day activity list!

 Tips for Adding Water Games to Field Day

 Water games are always a huge hit with kids and a nice touch to add to your Field Day, especially if the weather is warm!
-A few tips to make these successful:
+Here are a few tips to make these successful:

-- Set up these activities near the hose so you can keep a constant supply of water.
-Also, use a large trash barrel or trough to keep extra water available.
+- Set up these activities near the hose to keep a constant water supply.
+Use a large trash barrel or trough to keep extra water available.

 - Be cautious about the surface you place activities on.
 Any surface will be wet and slippery, so keep running to a minimum to avoid falls.